 - Limit pumping of each well to less than 12 hours per day to manage pumping depressions.

 - Ensure reliable water supply when individual wells are out of service due to maintenance, mechanical failure, or damage.

 - Have adequate system capacity and flexibility to respond to peak, maximum-day demand in all four service areas

 Implementation of the Well Master Plan began in the summer of 2011 with the conversion of an existing irrigation well to a municipal production well at the Polo Grounds Regional Park in Aptos.
 This well was brought on-line in 2012.
 The District had completed the development of the O'Neill Ranch in Soquel in 2015.
-Currently, the District is developing a new well at Grante Way in Aptos with the anticipated completion in 2017.
+The District is developing a new well at Grante Way in Aptos with the anticipated completion in 2019.